Each club has its own customs and culture. Below are the roles at each meeting.

-After guest comments, check to see if there are announcements to be made, and then adjourn the meeting at 4:20pm.
+After guest comments, check to see if there are announcements to be made, and then adjourn the meeting.

 Serving as chair is an excellent way to practice many valuable skills as you strive to make the meeting one of the club’s best.
 Preparation is key to your success.

 We like to begin on a light note to help everyone relax.
 Consider your audience when you choose a joke to deliver: we are a professional, business-oriented group.
 Jokes must not be offensive, sexist, racist or sexual.